A tour

 The cottage, room by room.

-Three bedrooms, two screened porches, a cedar sauna, a hot tub on the dock, and a stretch of Hull Creek that does most of the work.
-The walkthrough, in the order it would happen.
+Three bedrooms, two screened porches, a cedar sauna, a hot tub beside the house, and a stretch of Hull Creek that does most of the work.
+Come have a look around.

 Arriving

-It's about two hours from Richmond and two and three-quarters from Washington, DC, which makes it short enough for a weekend and far enough that the noise drops by the time you reach the bridge.
+It's under two hours from Richmond and about two and three-quarters from Washington, DC, which makes it short enough for a weekend and far enough that the noise drops off by the time you reach the bridge.

 Inside